tdg5/triage/flow.md

 Output:
 * metadata in the results.individual_importances table

+---

+# Post-Experiment

+Everything above is under the current scope of an Experiment.
+Everything below is considered a post-modeling step, with more direct control of the flow by a researcher (in audition's case, importing code to run in a notebook, or in Tyra's case browsing a webapp)

+---

-## Steps 14-15 - Choose and evaluate models
+## Steps 14-15 - Filter and evaluate models

 ### 14. audition (soon)

 Input:
 * list of model groups (1000s)
 * selection rule grid (e.g. average precision, variance in recall, distance from best precision)